-Most patients have no difficulty in swallowing these pills.
+Most patients have no difficulty swallowing these pills.

 Is sexual activity restricted?

-Patients can return to normal sexual intimacy when wound healing and discomfort permit.
-Many patients experience a drop in desire for about six weeks.
+You can return to normal sexual activity when wound healing and discomfort permit.
+Some patients experience a drop in desire for about six weeks.

 Is there a difference in the outcome of surgery between men and women?